holochain/docs-pages/src/pages/get-started/2-hello-world.md

 cd ~/Holochain
 ```

-## Scaffold a simple "Hello, World!"
-App
+## Scaffold a simple "Hello, World!" app

-In this section, we'll use Holochain's scaff
-olding tool to generate a simple "Hello, World!" application.
+In this section, we'll use Holochain's scaffolding tool to generate a simple "Hello, World!" application.

 When getting started, seeing a simple but fully-functional app can be very helpful.
 You can have Holochain's scaffolding tool generate a "Hello, World!" application (but for a distributed multi-agent world) by typing the following in your command line terminal: